davidcoates/praxis-blog/_posts/2024-04-09-joyful-annotated-ASTs.md

         subInAnnotation (src, Just ty) = (src, Just (subInType ty))
 {% endhighlight %}

+Now what if I told you that in addition to type inference, there is also kind inference, which operates in a similar way but using *kind unification variables*.
+For substitutions of these we'll need a similar set of functions `subKindUniInKind`, `subKindUniInProgram`, `subKindUniInDecl`, `subKindUniInExp`, `subKindUniInPat`, and `subKindUniInType`.

+So our desire to implement just one simple manipulation results in a quadratic explosion of tedious category-specific functions.
+This many functions is not only a pain to write, it's also exceedingly easy to forget about a recursive case or forget to substite through an annotation.
 Suffice it to say this does not spark joy.

-Now what if I told you that in addition to type inference, there is also *kind inference*, which operates in a similar way but using *kind unification variables*.
-For substitutions of these we'll need a similarly tedious set of functions `subKindUniInKind`, `subKindUniInProgram`, `subKindUniInDecl`, `subKindUniInExp`, `subKindUniInPat`, and `subKindUniInType`.

-At first this quadratic explosion in complexity appears to be the cost of type-safety in the presence of mutually recursive structures.
-Thankfully, it doesn't have to be this way.
-We'll see that with the help of a technique I'm calling *introspection*, we can easily construct a general purpose substitution, as well as countless other manipulations, in just a handful of lines.
+You may want to pause here and think if there are any alternatives that would let us solve our substitution requirement more easily.
+In the following sections we'll see that this can be done, and it can be done in a generic way which lets us perform countless other manipulations in just a handful of lines.

 <br/>
 # Introspection

-The key idea here is we need some way to abstract over the category of a term.
+The key idea is we need some way to abstract over the category of a term.
 Then, instead of needing functions for every category (i.e. from `Exp` to `Exp`, and from `Pat` to `Pat`, and so on), we can have one single function from term to term.

 One simple solution is to have a `Term` type which is a union over all the categories, say: